Simply LaKita

 Home » Recipes » Soul Food Classics

-finished tuna salad in a large glass mixing bowl
+Overhead view of tuna salad ingredients combined in glass mixing bowl with spatula.

 There’s nothing like classic tuna salad.